 - Creating Content For The Top 3 Individuals That Influence The Buying Process

-Data is everything when it comes to marketing.
+Data is everything when it comes to marketing and improving your business overall.
 Why continue your marketing efforts if you can't track and prove your ROI?
 Documenting your efforts and setting up reporting early in the game is the best practice to have a lifetime view of your campaign metrics.
 You'll thank yourself later when you're trying to pull year-over-year metrics.